 Parlay Bets Explained

 As said before, a parlay bet is an accumulator wager that combines at least two wagers into one bet.
 Each bet or market in a parlay bet is called a leg.
 All legs must win for the parlay bet to payout.
 In short, a win from an initial leg is carried forward to the next leg.
+You can’t afford to lose even one leg of the parlay or everything falls down.

 Below is an example: